BrianHicks/elm-csv/benchmarks/parser.md

 Numbers are runs per second on Brian's MacBook Pro (2017, 3.1 Ghz Quad-Core Intel Core i7 with 16GB memory) in Chrome (latest at time of writing.)

+After this document was finalized, I had to make some changes to the parser that knock about 7% off the speed, but make the parser way more robust by being more accepting of different kinds of newlines.
+It's still about 25x faster than the 1.0.1 parser.

 ## Final parser speedup for this document (January 26, 2021)

 As of 00ac997c: